 Song Exploder: Soccer Mommy – Circle The Drain

 Presented by Abbi Jacobson in association with MoMA, A Piece of Work is an accessible, lively podcast about modern art.
-From RuPaul discussing performance art to Tavi Gevinson wondering when abstract pieces are ‘finished’, the show talks about all the questions you may have about art that you were probably too afraid to ask.
-It’s informative yet completely relaxed and fun, reassuring you that you don’t always have to ‘get’ art to appreciate and engage with it.
+From RuPaul discussing performance art to Tavi Gevinson wondering when abstract pieces are ‘finished’, the show tackles all the questions you might have about art that you might be too afraid to ask.
+It’s informative yet relaxed and fun, reassuring you that you don’t always have to ‘get’ art to appreciate and engage with it.

-Before podcasts were even a thing, there was Desert Island Discs.
+Before podcasts were even invented there was Desert Island Discs.
 Most people will be familiar with the format: guests become ‘castaways’ who are sent to a desert island and have to choose 8 tracks, a book, and a luxury item to take with them.
 Their musical choices lead to an interview about their journey, with most castaways picking out songs that reflect significant moments in their lives.
-It’s an interview with a difference, and it’s probably the most complete idea you can get about a celebrity from one sitting.
+It’s an interview with a difference, and it’s probably the most complete picture you can get of somebody from one sitting.
 The show has been going since the 40s and is now available as a downloadable podcast, which gives you years of material to dip into!

-The Art Matters podcast bridges the gap between art & pop culture, looking at the places where they intersect.
-Presented by the Art Historian Ferren Gipson, the show covers a wide range of Topics: from power and beauty to astrology and Beyoncé, there’s something for everybody.
+The Art Matters podcast bridges the gap between art and pop culture, looking at the intersection between the two.
+Presented by Art Historian Ferren Gipson, the show covers a wide range of topics: from power and beauty to astrology and Beyoncé, there’s something for everybody.
 Informative yet soothing, Art Matters looks at visual culture and art history in a way that connects with our everyday lives, giving you a new insight into the meanings that items and concepts have held throughout time.

 Looking for ways to stave off cabin fever?
-Pop Culture Happy Hour is the perfect place to find things to dive into and help your mind escape.
-Since we have gone into isolation, the show has been releasing episodes focused on helping us all through this period.
+Pop Culture Happy Hour is the perfect place to find things to dive into to help your mind escape.
+Since we have gone into isolation, the show has been releasing episodes that focus on helping us through this period.
 Recent topics include calming pop culture, books to help you feel less lonely, and things to watch with your family whilst you’re quarantining together.
 Spanning across television, music, films, and books, the show covers plenty of ground to help keep you occupied.

-You’re Booked allows you to take a private tour around writers’ bookshelves.
-It’s like looking backstage in their minds, as they tell you all about their reading experiences- from their favourite childhood stories and biggest inspirations to the books that they couldn’t quite manage to push past 20 pages through.
-It’s presented by the lovely Daisy Buchanan (@notrollergirl on twitter) and if you like books, you will just love this podcast.
+You’re Booked allows you to take a private tour around the bookshelves of writers.
+It’s like looking backstage in their minds as they tell you about their reading experiences, from cherished childhood books to the ones that they put down after twenty pages.
+It’s presented by the lovely Daisy Buchanan (@notrollergirl on twitter) and if you like books you will probably love this podcast.

 The Awards Chatter podcast features in-depth interviews with the biggest names in Hollywood.
-The interview is reflective of their entire journey and all the experiences that propel them towards their successes in their career.
-You leave each episode with new-found loves, even for characters who you might not have been fond of before.
-You hear personal tales about all the processes behind creating film: from difficult directors and behind the scene difficulties, to the moments that make things really beautiful.
+You leave each episode with new-found loves, even for characters that you might not have been fond of before.
+You hear personal tales about all the processes behind creating films, from difficult directors and behind-the-scene difficulties to the moments that make things beautiful.

 Set against the grandeur of the New York art world, Fake Heiress tells the tale of the ‘socialite scammer’ Anna Delvey.
 Fusing together documentary and drama, this six-part series takes you through the rise and fall of the young fraudster who forged a fake identity as a German heiress, racking up thousands of dollars of debt whilst living a hedonistic lifestyle of private jets and glamorous parties.
-The story embodies a particular cultural moment: filled with Instagram influencers and celebrity personal trainers, the show even references the infamous Fyre Festival…
+The story embodies a particular cultural moment: filled with Instagram influencers, celebrity personal trainers, and a mention of the notorious Fyre Festival.